-9518 Cosmetology 1 9618 Cosmetology 2 Location: NCI, Willoughby
+9518 Cosmetology 1 9618 Cosmetology 2 Location: NCI - Willoughby

-Prerequisite: Interview conducted by the instructor.
-By the program start date student must have completed coursework required for junior status at their home school.
+By the program start date students must have completed coursework required for junior status at their home school.

 The Cosmetology two-year program is designed to introduce students to fundamental training and experiences needed for successful Ohio State Board of Cosmetology licensing.
-The knowledge and skills include sanitation procedures, anatomy and physiology, basic chemistry, business management, hair care procedures, skin care, nail care, salon safety procedures, English composition,-a 120-hour salon internship and professional ethics.
+The knowledge and skills include sanitation procedures, anatomy and physiology, basic chemistry, business management, hair care procedures, skin care, nail care, salon safety procedures, English and Math credit is required for both years., a 150 salon internship is required for students in their Senior year.
 Students will practice on mannequins.
 Upon successful testing, the students will practice on customers in a salon setting at the school.